 - Turn the mixer down and add the melted chocolate, salt, and malted milk powder.
 Mix until well-combined and smooth.

 - Turn the mixer off and scrape down the sides of the bowl very well.
-(The nougat will have the consistency of Fun-Tak Mounting Putty.)
+(The nougat will have the consistency of mounting putty.)

 - Scrape the nougat into the prepared pan and smooth it into an even layer.
 Allow it to cool at room temperature until completely set, then cut into small squares to serve (or set aside to use in cupcakes).